 Some CBS visions are so outlandish that the viewers describe a moment of astonishment as they bid a premature farewell to their sanity.
 One woman was visited by several tiny chimney sweeps in stovepipe hats that paraded around her home, and another man spoke of a gaggle of monkeys in blue coats and red hats frolicking in his front yard day after day.
 Given the basic human tendency to trust one’s senses, these hallucinations can stir up lively struggles between emotion and reason.
 In an ironic demonstration of their intact rationality, many people afflicted with CBS choose not to report these strange visions for fear of having their sanity cast in doubt.
 In contrast, people with psychosis tend to immerse themselves in elaborate fictions to explain their hallucinations, and seldom question their own mental health.

 The exact cause of Charles Bonnet Syndrome is not presently known, but the popular theory suggests that the brain is merely attempting to compensate for a shortage of visual stimuli.
-Consider that each human eye normally receives data at a rate of about 8.75 megabits per second, a bandwidth which is significantly greater than most high-speed Internet connections.
+Consider that each human eye normally receives data at a rate of about 8.75 megabits per second, a higher bandwidth than many modern Internet connections.
 The visual cortex is the most massive system in the human brain, and it is packed with pathways which manipulate the rush of visual data before handing it over to the conscious mind.
 When disease begins to kink this firehose of information, a legion of neurons are left standing idle.

 It is worth noting that the human brain already has significant talent in dealing with partial blindness.
 Every human eye has a blind spot where the optic nerve passes through the retina, and the visual cortex automatically fills in these blind spots by extrapolating what should be there based on the surrounding detail.
 Since a person’s two blind spots do not overlap, the brain can also cross-reference the eye data when both eyes are active.
 In gradual-onset blindness, it is possible that these brain pathways attempt to fill in the new obscured areas.
 Since the eyes are sending reduced amounts of data with a greater frequency of errors, the visual cortex may produce more and more outlandish guesses.